Suicidology: Theories of suicide

 Sigmund Freud and Karl Menninger had similar views on suicide.
 Their definition of suicide had three different aspects.
 One was a murder involving hatred or the wish to kill.
 The second one was a murder by the self often involving guilt or the wish to be killed.
 The last one is the wish to die.
 They thought of suicide being a murderous death wish that was turned back upon one's own self.
-Freud also believed that we had two opposing basic instincts—life (eros) and death (thanatos)—and all instincts sought tension reduction.
+Freud also believed that we had two opposing basic instincts—life (Eros) and death (Thanatos)—and all instincts sought tension reduction.
 He also believed that suicide is more likely in advanced civilizations requiring greater repression of sexual and aggressive energy.

 Jean Baechler's definition of suicide was that suicide denotes all behavior that seeks and finds the solution to an existential problem by making an attempt on the life of the subject.

 Another worker in the field of suicidology was Joseph H. Davis.
 The definition he gave for suicide is a fatal willful self-inflicted life-threatening act without apparent desire to live; implicit are two basic components lethality and intent.

 Albert Camus also did some work in this field.
 He believed that whether one can live or chooses to live is the only truly serious philosophical problem.
 He also claimed that man created a god in order to be able to live without a wish to kill himself and that the only human liberty is to come to terms with death.
 He introduced Darwinian thought into his teachings.

-Suicide myths

-Here is a list of suicide myths and the truth behind these myths.